mittalyash616/Elevate_Labs_Project/Day-2/readme.md

-# Day-1: Data Cleaning & Preprocessing
+# Day-2: Exploratory Data Analysis (EDA)

 **Objective:**
-Learn how to clean and prepare raw data for Machine Learning tasks.
+Understand the dataset using statistics and visualizations to identify key patterns, trends, and insights.

 **Tools Used:**
 - Python